-The below key drivers are likely to impact FX markets in December:
+The below key drivers are likely to impact investor risk sentiment and FX markets in February:

 Read on for insights into factors affecting the key currencies, or download as a PDF.